HannahHealyQCA/1701QCA-Assessment1/experiments/experiments.md

 In this experiment, I learnt how to connect and code the speed of a motor.
 I specifically learnt how to code a loop and how that functions physically.

 This experiment could be the basis of a real world application such as a wheel of a homemade robot or car as the motor can be used with many different attachments and thus many diverse functions.
-Using the fan attachment in this experiment you could obviously make a sall portable electric fan.
+Using the fan attachment in this experiment you could obviously make a small portable electric fan.
+It could also be used to circulate the cold air within a freezer or refridgerator.